 Deployment policy

-It scores agents not on whether they finished the task but on whether they finished it under policy.
+It credits completion only when every applicable policy rule was respected.
 Each task carries machine-readable policies across dimensions like consent, boundaries, hierarchy, and so on.
-The headline metric, Completion under Policy, only credits runs that respected every applicable rule.
+The headline metric, Completion under Policy, uses that bar.
 Across the open agents they tested, that number came in below two-thirds of the nominal completion rate.
 A third of the "successful" runs broke a rule on the way.

-The policies are authored, not baked in.
+Organisations write the policies.
 There is a policy-authoring interface and a template format, so the same workflow passes or fails depending on what a given organisation has encoded.
 Your finance team's "never initiate a payment without confirmation" and another firm's "never touch production data" are different policy files over the same agent.
-The benchmark scores the deployment setup, not the model alone.
+The score tracks that deployment setup (policies, connectors, evals) more than the base model alone.

-Broader agent-control work makes the same point about which systems an agent may touch and what oversight you require.
-On thresholds, Rabanser et al.'s Science of AI Agent Reliability (2026) argues against single-metric success: mean task completion cannot distinguish a formatting slip from a catastrophic delete, and useful safety thresholds depend on bounded error severity, not raw failure rate alone.
+"How to evaluate control measures for LLM agents?"
+(2025, arXiv:2504.05259) stresses which systems an agent may touch and what oversight you require.
+On thresholds, Rabanser et al.'s Science of AI Agent Reliability (2026) argues against single-metric success: mean task completion cannot distinguish a formatting slip from a catastrophic delete, and useful safety thresholds depend on bounded error severity rather than raw failure rate alone.

 Authority

 Somebody has to say which flows are sanctioned in this context, and the system has to be able to check that they were.
 That is a separate question from whether the flow fits the context or your policy files.
-It is consent, expressed by a principal and verifiable by the system.
+It is consent, verifiable by the system.

 Conseca (Tsai and Bagdasarian, HotOS 2025) comes closest to naming this in code: just-in-time, contextual, human-verifiable security policies per task.
-ST-WebAgentBench's policy files encode org rules; Conseca's human-verifiable policies encode authority.
-Both point at enforcement that today often reduces to a YAML file someone wrote in advance, or to nothing at all.
+That still points at enforcement that today often reduces to a YAML file someone wrote in advance, or to nothing at all.

 When that enforcement is missing, the trifecta is what you are left with.
 "Don't combine these three capabilities" is the only lever available because the system has no way to represent what it was actually permitted to do.
 The trifecta is the fallback you get without verifiable consent.

 That is a lot of engineering, and it is worth building.
-Deterministic gates on every connector, a contextual-integrity check and a policy check on every flow, verifiable consent before each action, an eval scored against your deployment's policy files, and the same measure-don't-hope discipline I argued for skills and MDC files.
+Deterministic gates on every connector, a contextual-integrity check and a policy check on every flow, verifiable consent before each action, an eval scored against your deployment's policy files, and the same measure-don't-hope discipline I argued for agent steering rules.
 I would want all of that in place before I'd trust it with real users.

 It still is not the whole of safety.
-Part two is about what remains when all of those checks pass.
+Even when all of those checks pass, the outcome can still be wrong for the person on the receiving end.

 References